More super - less tax

 Important information and disclaimer

-This article has been prepared by GWM Adviser Services Limited (ABN 96 002 071 749, AFSL 230692) (‘GWMAS’), a member of the National Australia Bank group of companies (‘NAB Group’).
 Any advice provided is of a general nature only.
 It does not take into account your objectives, financial situation or needs.
-Please seek personal advice before making a decision about a financial product.
-Information in this article is current as at 1 March 2020.
-While care has been taken in the preparation of this article, no liability is accepted by GWMAS or its related entities, agents or employees for any loss arising from reliance on this article.
-Any tax information provided in this article is intended as a guide only.
-It is no intended to be a substitute for specialised tax advice.
+Please seek personal advice before making a decision about a financial product or acting on any advice in this document.
+Information in this article is current as at 1 March 2021.
+Neither NULIS nor any member of the IOOF Group, nor their employees or directors give any warranty of accuracy or reliability, nor accept any responsibility for errors or omissions in this communication.
+Any opinions expressed constitute our views at the time of issue and are subject to change.
+Case studies are for illustration purposes only.
+Any tax information provided in this flyer is intended as a guide only.
+It is not intended to be a substitute for specialised tax advice.
 We recommend that you consult with a registered tax agent.